 Would you be interested in a booklet full of tips and tricks to help you love live baseball for less money?

-By the way, you can also order a nicely compact, beautifully illustrated and slick-papered print edition Ballpark E-Guide NOW for just $8.99 plus shipping.
-I’ll throw in the PDF with that at no extra charge…a $6.99 value.
-If you want to keep the PDF for yourself and give the booklet as a gift, be my guest.
+By the way, you can also order a nicely compact, beautifully illustrated and slick-papered print edition Ballpark E-Guide NOW for just $7.99 plus shipping.
+I’ll throw in the eBook with that at no extra charge…a $4.99 value.
+If you want to keep the eBook for yourself and give the booklet as a gift, be my guest.
 I’m a cool guy like that.

 That price is probably much less than what you’ll save on just one trip to the ballgame…especially with a family.

-By the way, if you haven’t already, you can sign up for my absolutely free e-mail newsletter, and get some great insider knowledge at various ballparks, a cool Tip of The Week, deals on the already value-friendly Ballpark E-Guides, and a free PDF with a list of my favorite helpful websites for traveling baseball fans.
+By the way, if you haven’t already, you can sign up for my absolutely free e-mail newsletter, and get some great insider knowledge at various ballparks, a cool Tip of The Week, deals on the already value-friendly Ballpark E-Guides, and an absolutely free eBook, with a list of my favorite helpful websites for traveling baseball fans.
 All at no charge whatsoever.

 And when you’re tired of forking over $219.53 every time you go to the ballgame (aren’t you already?), click here to own a Ballpark E-Guide NOW!

 See you at the Yard!